 Denver is exploring ways to improve travel options for people who work, live, play and commute along the Broadway corridor.

-Since 2015, Denver Public Works has been studying Broadway to make the corridor safer for bicyclists, drivers, pedestrians and transit riders.
+Since 2015, Denver's Department of Transportation & Infrastructure (DOTI) has been studying Broadway to make the corridor safer for bicyclists, drivers, pedestrians and transit riders.

 In 2019, after extensive community input and technical planning, the City is designing a more multi-modal Broadway: